Szabolcs Baranyi

 Szabolcs Baranyi (31 January 1944 – 3 June 2016) was a professional tennis player from Hungary.
 He enjoyed most of his tennis success while playing doubles.
 During his career he finished runner-up in two doubles events, on both occasions partnering compatriot Péter Szőke.

-Baranyi participated in 11 Davis Cup ties for Hungary from 1969–1975, posting a 12–8 record in singles and a 3–3 record in doubles.
+Baranyi participated in 11 Davis Cup ties for Hungary from 1969 to 1975, posting a 12–8 record in singles and a 3–3 record in doubles.